 Our recommendations by skin type:

 • Dry skin: CeraVe.
-The ceramide-based moisturizer actively repairs the barrier that causes dryness.
-CeraVe Moisturizing Cream is the top pick.
+The ceramide-based moisturizer supports the barrier feel while hydrating.
+CeraVe Moisturizing Cream is the top pick here.

-• Sensitive but otherwise healthy skin: Either works.
-CeraVe provides more active benefit; Cetaphil provides more ingredient minimalism.
-Try CeraVe first.
+• Sensitive but otherwise healthy skin: Either can work.
+CeraVe provides more barrier-support ingredients; Cetaphil provides more ingredient minimalism.

 • Combination skin: CeraVe.
 Use the Hydrating Facial Cleanser and CeraVe PM Lotion — lightweight enough for the T-zone, effective enough for dry cheeks.